sbslee/pypgx/docs/cli.rst

    Estimate haplotype phase of observed variants with the Beagle program.

-   Note that the 'chr' prefix in contig names (e.g. 'chr1' vs. '1') will be automatically added or removed as necessary to match the reference VCF’s contig names.
+   The 'chr' prefix in contig names (e.g. 'chr1' vs. '1') in the input VCF will be automatically added or removed as necessary to match that of the reference VCF.

    Positional arguments:
      imported-variants  Archive file with the semantic type VcfFrame[Imported].